jasonp/botspade/readme.md

 	exit

 to end your SSH session and your bot will still be running.
+To get back to your "screen" later, SSH back in to the server and type:

+	screen -r

+You can exit (stop) the bot by typing:

+	ctrl+c

 ### Contributing